priyansh2998/Java-practice-/README.md

 # Java-practice-
-beginner in java but have prior knowledge of C only
+beginner in java but have prior knowledge of C only.

-I will solve 5 problems daily and will update my git and twitter daily😤 I would like to get started with DSA in JAVA , for now I m following Kunal Kushwaha (https://www.youtube.com/c/KunalKushwaha)
+I will solve 5 problems daily

+will update my git and twitter daily😤

+I would like to get started with DSA in JAVA , for now I m following Kunal Kushwaha (https://www.youtube.com/c/KunalKushwaha)